Legislative Updates

 Your voice matters.
 Vermonters can participate by attending public hearings, submitting written testimony, or contacting their representatives.
 By staying engaged, you help ensure open debate and protect the values that matter most to our communities.

-If you want to learn more about getting involved or joining our network of concerned citizens, visit our /join page and take the next step in civic engagement.
+If you want to learn more about getting involved or joining our network of concerned citizens, please CONTACT VSU and take the next step in civic engagement.

 Take Action for Medical Freedom